mhoehle/hoehleatsu.github.io/_posts/2020-01-22-wcascrape.md

 I just finished teaching an undergraduate course on [data wrangling with R](https://mt5013-ht19.github.io/) at Stockholm University about the tidyverse, SQL, and web-scraping[^1].
-Inspired by Jenny Bryan's [STAT545 course](https://happygitwithr.com/classroom-overview.html) the course used GitHub as communication platform .
-Similar to the userR! [lightning talks](https://en.wikipedia.org/wiki/Lightning_talk), each student had to pitch their project work in a 5 minute presentation in order to convince other students to read their report.
-I was utterly amazed by the content of the reports and the creativity of the presentations (sung slide titles, shiny apps, cliffhangers, and much more).
+Inspired by Jenny Bryan's [STAT545 course](https://happygitwithr.com/classroom-overview.html) the course used GitHub as communication platform.
+Similar to the userR! [lightning talks](https://en.wikipedia.org/wiki/Lightning_talk), each student had to pitch their project work in a 5 minute presentation in order to woo other students to read their report.
+I was utterly amazed by the content of the reports and the creativity of the presentations, which included sung slide titles, shiny apps, cliffhangers, and much more.
 Enabling mathematics students to pull their own data gives them a power to realize ideas and test hypothesis that were not possible before!
 Most of the students did web-scraping or API calls to get their data.
 Since I - thanks to support by two TAs - never got around to implement any scraping